OpenAstronomy/openastronomy.github.io/_projects/2026/radis/vaex_alternatives.md

 ##### Final evaluation

 * Complete integration with production-ready code:
-  - Full replacement of Vaex dependencies throughout the codebase
+  - Addition of a new package able to fully replace the Vaex dependencies.
+The choice of the package to use will be done by the user using parameters in `radis.json` via the parameter `DATAFRAME_ENGINE`
   - Performance validation showing maintained or improved speed

 * Comprehensive documentation:
   - User guide for database operations with the new system
-  - Performance comparison report (before/after metrics)
+  - Performance comparison report (before/after metrics), see vaex_vs_pandas_performance.py

 * Identify and document additional I/O bottlenecks discovered during implementation